 The Hiphop Archive and Research Institute Fellowship provides a residential appointment at the Hutchins Center for African and African American Research.
-This resident appointment provides considerable benefits, including the following: office space, computer and technology support in Harvard Square and full access to the extensive research and library resources of Harvard University.
+This resident appointment provides considerable benefits, including the following: office space, computer and technology support in Harvard Square, use of a research assistant and full access to the extensive research and library resources of Harvard University.
 Further information about the Hutchins Center and an Archive Fellow's joint appointment may be found here: http://hutchinscenter.fas.harvard.edu/fellows-program.

 Previous and Current Fellows: